-My name is Luciano O. Monteiro, and I'm a translator and editor.
-I am a Qualified Member of the Institute of Translation and Interpreting (ITI) in the United Kingdom, specialising in football translations, and also a Corresponding Member of the American Translators Association (ATA) and an Accredited Member of the Brazilian Translators Association (Abrates).
+My name is Luciano O. Monteiro, and I'm a professional translator and copywriter.
+I am a Qualified Member of the Institute of Translation and Interpreting (ITI) in the United Kingdom, specialising in advertising, marketing and journalism, and also a Corresponding Member of the American Translators Association (ATA) and an Accredited Member of the Brazilian Translators Association (Abrates).

 I started my professional career as a journalist back in the 1990s and then became a full-time translator in 2001.
-I was the Portuguese chief translator and editor for arguably the world's most popular football website from September 2009 to November 2014.
+I was the Portuguese chief translator and editor for arguably the world's most popular football (soccer) website from September 2009 to December 2014.
 Besides translating and editing football news stories, I also managed a team of translators and wrote the Fifa.com Brazilian Portuguese official style guide.

 On the Pitch

 My experience in football goes much beyond being an avid fan, as I started working as a reporter covering local sports news and gradually made my way through to provide regular services for major football players, clubs, agents, federations and media outlets worldwide.

 Some of my highlights have been jobs during the 2006 Football World Cup, 2006 Club World Cup, 2008 Futsal World Cup and, since mid-2009, virtually all major soccer competitions.
 I also take pride in having translated into Brazilian Portuguese the voice commentary used in a major football video game released in late 2010.
 Assignments involving other sports may be considered.
-For example, I'm currently responsible for translating a internationally renowned volleyball magazine into Portuguese.
+For example, I was recently responsible for translating a internationally renowned volleyball magazine into Portuguese.